 While purchasing your next rifle scope can be a little overwhelming, if you take your time and do your research, there’s no reason that you can’t get a great quality scope.
-While all five on our list are great scopes, the Nikon P-Tactical Rifle Scope stands out above the rest.
+While all five on our list are among the best 300 Blackout scopes, the Nikon P-Tactical Rifle Scope stands out above the rest.
 Hopefully, after reading these reviews and buyer’s guide, you have the confidence that you need to make your purchase and hit the range!

 We’re confident that you’ll be happy with whatever option you choose.
 Next time you head out to do a little shooting, do it with a top-notch scope that you trust!

 Table of Contents